ua-datalab/Workshops/README.md

 # Workshops
-A repository for al materials used for trainings and workshops
+A repository for materials used for Data Lab trainings and workshops.
+Each directory is named after the title of a workshop either offered, or scheduled for the future.